 \section{Abstract}

-Maximum-a-posteriori (MAP) estimation has become the main Bayesian estimation methodology in many areas of modern data science such as mathematical imaging and machine learning, where high dimensionality is addressed by using models that are log-concave and whose posterior mode can be computed very efficiently by using convex optimisation algorithms.
-However, despite its success and rapid adoption, MAP estimation is not theoretically well understood yet, and the prevalent view is that it is generally not proper Bayesian estimation in the sense of Bayesian decision theory because it does not minimise a meaningful expected loss function (unlike the minimum mean squared error (MMSE) estimator that minimises the mean squared loss).
+Maximum-a-posteriori (MAP) estimation is the main Bayesian estimation methodology in imaging sciences, where high dimensionality is often addressed by using Bayesian models that are log-concave and whose posterior mode can be computed efficiently by convex optimisation.
+However, despite its success and wide adoption, MAP estimation is not theoretically well understood yet.
+In particular, the prevalent view in the community is that MAP estimation is not proper Bayesian estimation in the sense of Bayesian decision theory because it does not minimise a meaningful expected loss function (unlike the minimum mean squared error (MMSE) estimator that minimises the mean squared loss).
 This paper addresses this theoretical gap by presenting a general decision-theoretic derivation of MAP estimation in Bayesian models that are log-concave.
-A main novelty is that our analysis is based on differential geometry and proceeds as follows.
-First, we exploit the log-concavity of the model to induce a Riemannian geometry on the parameter space.
-We then use differential geometry to identify the natural or canonical loss function to perform Bayesian point estimation in that Riemannian manifold.
-For log-concave models this canonical loss is the Bregman divergence of the negative log posterior density, a similarity measure rooted in convex analysis that in addition to the relative position of points also takes into account the geometry of the space, and which generalises the Euclidean squared distance to non-Euclidean settings.
-We then show that the MAP estimator is the Bayesian estimator that minimises the expected canonical loss, and that the posterior mean or MMSE estimator minimises the dual canonical loss.
+A main novelty is that our analysis is based on differential geometry, and proceeds as follows.
+First, we use the underlying convex geometry of the Bayesian model to induce a Riemannian geometry on the parameter space.
+We then use differential geometry to identify the so-called natural or canonical loss function to perform Bayesian point estimation in that Riemannian manifold.
+For log-concave models, this canonical loss coincides with the Bregman divergence associated with the negative log posterior density.
+Following on from this, we show that the MAP estimator is the only Bayesian estimator that minimises the expected canonical loss, and that the posterior mean or MMSE estimator minimises the dual canonical loss.
 We then study the question of MAP and MSSE estimation performance in high dimensions.
 Precisely, we establish a universal bound on the expected canonical error as a function of image dimension, providing new insights the good empirical performance observed in convex problems.
 Together, these results provide a new understanding of MAP and MMSE estimation in log-concave settings, and of the multiple beneficial roles that convex geometry plays in imaging problems. {Finally, we illustrate this new theory by analysing the regularisation-by-denoising Bayesian models, a class of state-of-the-art imaging models where priors are defined implicitly through image denoising algorithms, and an image denoising model with a wavelet shrinkage prior.}